CosmWasm/wasmd/x/wasm/IBC.md

 We should check if this is useful to the contract and if it opens up any possible DoS:

-* `GetPort` - return my local PortID
+* `GetPortID` - return PortID given a contract address
-* `ListMyChannels` - return a list of all channel IDs (along with remote PortID) that are bound to this contract's Port.
+* `ListChannels` - return a list of all (portID, channelID) pairs that are bound to a given port.
-* `ListPendingPackets` - given a channelID owned by the contract, return all packets in that channel, that were sent by this chain, for which no acknowledgement or timeout has been received
+* `ListPendingPackets` - given a (portID, channelID) identifier, return all packets in that channel, that have been sent by this chain, but for which no acknowledgement or timeout has yet been received

-For mocks, all the `IBCxxxPacket` commands are routed to some Golang stub handler, but containing the contract address, so we can perform contract-specific actions for each packet.

 ## Contract Details